EMpower - The Emerging Markets Foundation

 How to Apply

 EMpower does not have a public application process.
 The foundation does not accept unsolicited grant applications or requests for funding.
-Instead, EMpower identifies and approaches potential partner organizations through their in-country programme teams and board networks.
+Instead, EMpower identifies and approaches potential partner organisations through their in-country programme teams and board networks.

-How Organizations Are Selected
+How Organisations Are Selected

 EMpower's selection process is relationship-driven:

-- In-Country Programme Teams: EMpower maintains programme staff based in each country they serve who identify potential partners through deep local knowledge and sector connections
+• In-Country Programme Teams: EMpower maintains programme staff based in each country they serve who identify potential partners through deep local knowledge and sector connections

 Getting on Their Radar